Forced Labour in Xinjiang: Challenges and Legislative Responses

 Fighting terror or erasing identity?

 Despite the difficulties in leading comprehensive research on the matter, several reports and advocacy groups have disclosed grave human rights violations in Xinjiang.
 Among these abuses is a state-imposed forced employment system that targets Uyghurs and other ethnic groups (Zenz & Lin, 2024).
-It is relevant to analyse these issues in the context of grievances present in the region and of the policies implemented by the Chinese government in the name of counter-terrorism, deradicalisation, and poverty alleviation.
+It is relevant to consider these issues in light of resentments prevalent in the region and of Chinese state measures implemented for the purposes of counter-terrorism, deradicalisation, and alleviation of poverty.

 With rhetoric of deradicalisation of Xinjiang in place, the CCP has implemented efforts to eradicate Uyghur and minority culture through mass confinement, surveillance, and cultural destruction.
 What the state has defined as ‘vocational education and training centres’ – widely recognised as internment camps - represent one of the pillars of the repressive system (Roberts, 2020).
 A sophisticated surveillance state monitors the population using advanced technology (Hiskes, 2018), while the regime has actively demolished and damaged the Islamic heritage of the region (Harris, 2020).
 Furthermore, among the mechanisms used to undermine minority identity, the state has developed a multifaceted system that, through various forms of pressure and control, appears to effectively coerce work (Lim, 2024).